BIG-RAT/jamfcpr/README.md

 ![alt text](./images/jamfcpr.png "jamfcpr")

 Copy packages from a directory (local/mounted share/drive) or from one JCDS to another JCDS/directory/share with the jamfCPR app.
 Shares can include local distribution points.
 Note, shares must be mounted in advance of replicating.
+The application is scriptable, see the Wiki for more.
 <br><br>
 Verify connectivity if no packages have been uploaded.